nevalang/website/content/docs/spec/source-code/index.md

 ## Entry Module

-Entry module is a root module for compilation.
+The entry module is the root module for compilation.
 Every entry module must have at least one _executable_ package.

 ## Module Manifest

-File that describes which version of language this module supports and list of its _dependencies_.
+File that describes which version of language this module supports and contains list of its _dependencies_.

 ## Module Dependencies

-Every module except `std` has dependencies, at least `std`.
-Module defines dependencies by specifing dependend module's path and version.
-Every dependency module can have local alias.
+Every module besides `std` has dependencies, at least `std`.
+Modules define dependencies by specifing their paths and versions.
+Every dependency module can have a local alias.

 ## Package

-Package is a set of _files_ located in the same directory.
-Name of the package is the path to its directory from module's root.
-All _entities_ in a package forms single namespace so they must have unique names across package.
-An entity can refer to entities described in other files in the same package without _imports_.
+A package is a set of _files_ located in the same directory.
+The name of a package is the path to its directory from the module's root.
+All _entities_ in a package form a single namespace, so they must have names names that are unique in the entire package.
+An entity can refer to entities described in other files in the same package without having to import it.

 ## Executable Package

-Package without _public_ entities and with _main_ component
+A package without _public_ entities and with a _main_ component.

 ## File

-File is a set of _imports_ and _entities_.
-Unlike package file is not a namespace itself, but imports declared inside one file are not visible inside another.
+a File is a set of _imports_ and _entities_.
+Unlike a package, a file is not a namespace itself, but imports declared inside one file are not visible inside another.
 There's no restriction on how one should group entities in files inside a package.

 ## Imports

-Imports allow to use entities defined in other packages.
+Imports are used to access entities defined in other packages.
 Imports declared in one file are not visible inside another.
-Import consist of _module reference_ and _package name_.
-E.g. `std:http/net` is an import of package `http/net` from module `std`.
+An import consists of a _module reference_ and a _package name_.
+For example, `std:http/net` is an import of the package `http/net` from module `std`.
 Only _public_ entities can be imported.

 ## Entities

 Entities are abstractions for creating programs.
 They are either _private_ or _public_.
-They are private by default and can be made public by using `pub` keyword.
-Every entity has name that is unique across the package.
+They are private by default and can be made public using the `pub` keyword.
+Every entity has a name that is unique across the package.
 Entities are _referenced_ by _entity references_.

 There are four _kinds_ of entities (from simple to complex):